melaniefann/Connect4/README.md

 ## Installing

-The code requires `python=3.9 numpy tqdm`.
+The code requires `python=3.9 numpy`.
 You can `pip install` or `conda install` these packages.
 It is recommended to use a virtual environment.

 ## Interface